Wojciech-Podlesny/Wojciech-Podlesny/README.md

 I'm a passionate Frontend Developer dedicated to crafting dynamic user experiences.

-* 🌍  I'm based in Kraków, Poland
+* 🌍  I'm based in Katowice, Poland
 * 🧠  I'm focusing on React and NextJS
 * 🤝  I'm open to collaborating on I'm open to collaborating on exciting projects as a frontend developer.